adarmonicteam/adarmonicteam.github.io/index.md

-## Are Russian Trolls Good at their Jobs?
+## Are Russian Trolls G88d at their Jobs?

 {% include test.html %}